Management is Doing Things Right, Leadership is Doing the Right Things

-In A Simple Statement: A Guide to Nonprofit Arts Management and Leadership, Jamie Grady writes:
+In A Simple Statement: A Guide to Nonprofit Arts Management and Leadership, James Grady writes:

 As Peter Drucker once proclained, management is doing things right — improving operational performance, maximizing revenues, and reducing expenses while increasing artistic production values and audience appreciation.
 Leadership is doing the right things — setting organizational priorities and allocating human and fiscal resources to fullfill the organization’s vision.